-Call Risk - If, during periods of falling interest rates, or due to a number of other reasons (e.g., changes in credit spreads and improvements in the issuer's credit quality), an issuer may exercise its right to redeem or call (or repay) a fixed-income security earlier than expected and prior to maturity, resulting in an increased turnover rate and a decline in a mutual fund's income.
+Call Risk - During periods of falling interest rates, or due to a number of other reasons (e.g., changes in credit spreads and improvements in the issuer's credit quality), an issuer may exercise its right to redeem or call (or repay) a fixed-income security earlier than expected and prior to maturity, resulting in an increased turnover rate and a decline in a mutual fund's income.
 A fund may be forced to reinvest in lower-yielding securities, securities with greater credit risks or securities with other, less favorable features.

 Cash Redemption Risk - The risk that an ETF's investment strategy may require it to effect redemptions, in whole or in part, in cash.
-In order to obtain the cash needed for a redemption, a fund may be required to sell portfolio securities, which may cause a fund to incur certain costs such as brokerage costs and recognize capital gains or losses that it might not have recognized if it had satisfied the redemption in-kind.
+In order to obtain the cash needed for a redemption, a fund may be required to sell portfolio securities, which may cause a fund to recognize capital gains that it might not have recognized if it had satisfied the redemption in-kind.
 Therefore, to the extent a fund effects redemptions in cash, it may pay out higher annual capital gain distributions than if it satisfied redemptions entirely in-kind.
-These costs may decrease a fund's NAV to the extent not offset by a transaction fee payable by an authorized participant.

 China Investments Risk - There are special risks associated with investments in China and Taiwan, which are generally considered emerging market countries.
 The Chinese government has implemented significant economic reforms in order to liberalize trade policy, promote foreign investment in the economy, reduce government control of the economy and develop market mechanisms.
 But there can be no assurance that these reforms will continue or that they will be effective.
 Despite reforms and privatizations of companies in certain sectors, the Chinese government still exercises substantial influence over many aspects of the private sector and may own or control many companies.
-The Chinese government continues to maintain a major role in economic policy making and investing in China involves risks of losses due to expropriation, nationalization, confiscation of assets and property, and the imposition of restrictions on foreign investments and on repatriation of capital invested.
+The Chinese government continues to maintain a major role in economic policy making and investing in China involves risks of losses due to expropriation. nationalization, confiscation of assets and property, and the imposition of restrictions on foreign investments and on repatriation of capital invested.

 A reduction in spending on Chinese products and services or the institution of additional tariffs or other trade barriers, including as a result of heightened trade tensions between China and the United States may also have an adverse impact on the Chinese economy.
 In addition, investments in Taiwan could be adversely affected by its political and economic relationship with China.
-Certain securities issued by companies located or operating in China, such as China A-shares, are also subject to trading restrictions, quota limitations and less market liquidity, which could pose risks to a fund investing in such securities.
+Certain securities issued by companies located or operating in China, such as China A-shares, are also subject to trading restrictions, quota limitations and less market liquidity, which could pose risks.
 A fund may also invest in special structures that utilize contractual arrangements to provide exposure to certain Chinese companies, known as variable interest entities ("VIEs"), that operate in sectors in which China restricts and/or prohibits foreign investments.
 The Chinese government's acceptance of the VIE structure is evolving.
 It is uncertain whether Chinese officials and regulators will withdraw their acceptance of the structure or whether Chinese courts or arbitration bodies would decline to enforce the contractual rights of foreign investors, each of which would likely have significant, detrimental, and possibly permanent losses on the value of such investments.